 7. Check Vents for Blockage

 If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the area is clear of leaves, animal nests, or snow/ice.
+Make sure the space is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function